 Start by brainstorming ideas that are catchy, easy to remember, and reflect the essence and values of your business.
 Once you have some options, check their availability to ensure they’re not already in use or trademarked.
 This can be done by searching online databases.

 It’s also important to check the availability of the domain name for your business website, as having an online presence is essential.
 Seek feedback on your chosen name from potential customers, friends, or family to help ensure it resonates with a broader audience.
-Once you’ve settled on a business name, consider the legal aspects such as registering it as a trademark to protect your brand.
+Once you’ve settled on a how to name a business, consider the legal aspects such as registering it as a trademark to protect your brand.

 Step 4: Choose a rental location or service area